A Benue survivor recounts the night armed attackers stormed Yelwata camp, killing her five children and displacing thousands.

 As the killings continued, the attackers set the buildings ablaze.

-“When the torture had finished at some point in time, they poured petrol on the building and the majority of them were set ablaze,” she said.
+“When the torture ended, they poured petrol on the building, and most of it was set ablaze,” Apeh recalled.

-She stayed in the branches, watching her world collapse below her, unable to descend, unable to save her children, unable to forget.
+Apeh stayed in the branches, witnessing her world collapse beneath her, unable to descend, unable to save her children, and unable to forget the night.
+Later, she ran through the bush to escape and was eventually rescued and relocated to another camp.

 Eventually, she fled into the bush where she was later found by rescue teams and evacuated to safety.